WEA's Emergency Substitute Teacher Support Project

 Register here.

 WEA's Emergency Substitute Teacher Support Project is providing professional development via Zoom.
-When you register, you will receive an email 1-2 days prior to course with Zoom link Courses are available free to all ESTs and substitute teachers.
+When you register, you will automatically receive an email with a Zoom link.
+Courses are free for all Washington ESTs and substitute teachers.

 View information here.